Query

 Columns supports two types of filters:

-- Query filters: Applied before data is processed, affecting metric and dimension results.
+- Query filters: Applied before processing; they affect the final metric and dimension results.

-- In-graph filters: Interactive UI controls embedded in the chart; users can toggle them on or off to adjust the view.
+- In-graph filters: Interactive controls in the chart used to adjust the displayed view.

-Don’t confuse the two: query filters shape your dataset before visualization, while in-graph filters help explore data dynamically after rendering.
+Do not confuse the two: query filters shape data before visualization, while in-graph filters help explore data after rendering.

 Supported Query Filter Operations:

 Most operations align with standard SQL.
-Wildcards like % can be used for pattern matching.
+Wildcards such as % can be used for pattern matching.

 - = (equals): Field must equal a value